Resilience Profile

 When the 2008 financial crisis emptied restaurants across Moscow and St. Petersburg, most operators retreated.
 Vadim Lapin doubled his venue count.
 That counter-cyclical instinct—treating crisis as opportunity rather than obstacle—has defined Ginza Project through four national economic shocks.

 The pattern emerged clearly in 2008.
 As the global financial crisis contracted Russian consumer spending, the Yaposha chain pioneered 30% rent reduction demands.
 When landlords balked, Ginza prepared to walk.
-When competitors closed, Ginza expanded—doubling from 25 to 50+ venues while others retreated.
+When competitors closed, Ginza expanded—doubling from 25 to 50+ restaurants through aggressive rent negotiation while others retreated.
+Forbes noted at the time: “Ginza is now in profit—because it can afford active development even now.”

 The 2014 Crimea sanctions tested different muscles.
 European ingredient bans eliminated parmesan and much of what fine dining menus required.
-Lapin’s response was strategic menu diversification: Georgian, Uzbek, and Russian cuisines that sourced domestically.
+Vadim’s response was strategic menu diversification: Georgian, Uzbek, and Russian cuisines that sourced domestically.
 The holding’s Elarji, Tinatin, and ChaCha concepts expanded as alternatives to import-dependent European restaurants.

 COVID-19 in 2020 forced complete closures from late March through May.
 Where 40% of Russian restaurants closed permanently, Ginza’s delivery service—operating since 2007—provided revenue continuity.
 More remarkably, all 4,000 employees returned after lockdowns lifted.
 Lapin later reflected: “4,000 people work at Ginza, and after the crisis they all returned—isn’t that an indicator?”

 The 2022 sanctions regime brought the most severe test yet.
 Western brands exited Russia entirely.
 Supply chains fractured.
 Payment systems faltered.
 Initial fine dining guest counts dropped 25-30%.
 Ginza responded with geographic democratization—expanding into “bedroom communities” like Ozerki, Kudrovo, and Murino where middle-class families replaced international tourists.
+By June 2023, Lapin assessed the result: “Our indicators from 2021-early 2022 did not fall; in 2023 they even grew a little.
+Restaurant culture is developing, people live, nobody panics.”

 Unlike Novikov’s franchise approach or White Rabbit’s direct ownership of gastronomic flagships, Ginza pioneered a “quality mark” certification model unique in Russian hospitality.
 External restaurant operators can apply for Ginza certification, gaining access to the brand’s reputation, supply chain, and operational expertise without capital investment from the holding.
 Revenue comes from management fees (20-30%) rather than ownership stakes.